lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 MAX_ACK_REQUESTS, the receiver will abort the on-going fragmented packet transmission.
 The receiver also Aborts upon Inactivity Timer expiration.

-#### ACK-on-error
+#### ACK-on-Error
-The ACK-on-error sender is similar to ACK-Always, the main difference being that in ACK-on-error the ACK is not sent at the end of each window but only when at least one fragment of the current window has been lost (with the exception of the last window, see next paragraph).
-In Ack-on-error,  the Retransmission Timer expiration will be considered as a positive acknowledgment.
+The ACK-on-Error sender is similar to ACK-Always, the main difference being that in ACK-on-Error the ACK is not sent at the end of each window but only when at least one fragment of the current window has been lost (with the exception of the last window, see next paragraph).
+In Ack-on-Error,  the Retransmission Timer expiration will be considered as a positive acknowledgment.
 The Retransmission Timer is set when sending an All-0 or an All-1 fragment.
 When the All-1 fragment has been sent, then the on-going fragmented packet transmission fragmentation is finished and the sender waits for the last ACK.
 At the receiver side, when the All-1 fragment is sent and the MIC check indicates successful packet reception, an ACK